jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 ![heatmap](/images/practical/heatmap.png)

 The dependent variable is **Price**.
 The others are independent variables.\
-Use the methods below to remove independent variables until there are only two left.
+Use the methods below to remove independent variables.

 #### Independent variables should not be strongly correlated with each other
 The high red numbers indicate those two independent variables are strongly correlated.\